foundation-model-stack/hf-resource-scanner/README.md

 ## Usage

-2 line change to your existing code:
+3 line change to the existing code:

 1. Import the scanner.
 ```
 from HFResourceScanner import scanner
 ```
+(import scanner module instead of the class Scanner)

 2. Create and add a Scanner object to the list of callbacks:
 ```